Associate Professor of Art History;

 - GSTR 310: Understandings of Christianity: The Image in Christianity

-- Hybridity in Early Modern Art, co-editor with Madeline Rislow (Missouri Western State University), edited volume under contract with Visual Culture in Early Modernity series at Routledge Press.
+- Hybridity in Early Modern Art, co-editor with Madeline Rislow (Missouri Western State University), Visual Culture in Early Modernity series, Routledge Press, 2021.

-- “Francesco di Valdambrino’s Wood Sculpture at the High Altar of Siena Cathedral” in The Reinvention of Sculpture in Fifteenth-Century Italy, eds.
-Amy Bloch and Daniel Zolli, forthcoming from Cambridge University Press.
+- “Francesco di Valdambrino’s Wood Sculpture at the High Altar of Siena Cathedral” in The Art of Sculpture in Fifteenth-Century Italy, eds.
+Amy Bloch and Daniel Zolli, Cambridge University Press, 2020.

 - “A Painted Saint and Passion Relics: Taddeo Gaddi’s Reliquary Cupboard for Santa Croce in Florence” in Mendicant Cultures in the Medieval and Early Modern World: Word, Deed, and Image, eds.
-Sally J. Cornelison, Nirit Ben-Aryeh Debby, Peter Howard (Brepols, 2016), pp. 143-183.
+Sally J. Cornelison, Nirit Ben-Aryeh Debby, Peter Howard, Brepols, 2016.

 - “Pain, Plague, and Power in Niccolò Semitecolo’s Reliquary Cupboard for Padua Cathedral” Gesta 51, no. 2, 2012, pp. 111-127.